mihaela-stoian/PiShield/README.md

-# PiShield: a NeSy Framework for Learning with Requirements
+# PiShield: A NeSy Framework for Learning with Requirements

 * :sparkles: [Description](#-sparkles--description)